Dimab92/Dimab92/README.md

 ## AWS Integration:
 Configured and secured cloud infrastructure using AWS Console and GitHub Actions

-IAM:

-Created and configured IAM users with read-only permissions for multiple team members

-Used least privilege principle to assign roles and permissions

-EC2:
+Connecting GitHub to AWS and integrating ECR and S3 into CI/CD pipelines via secure, environment-specific roles

+IAM: Creating IAM users with read-only access and separate service roles using the least-privilege principle

-Deployed a Virtual Machine (EC2) instance with Elastic IP
+EC2 & EIP: Deploying an EC2 instance with Elastic IP and attaching a dedicated IAM role

-Attached custom IAM role to allow secure ECR access

-ECR:

-Created and configured a private ECR registry

-Built secure GitHub Actions pipeline to push Docker images to ECR using minimal IAM permissions
+ECR: Setting up a private ECR registry and configuring GitHub Actions to push Docker images with minimal permissions

-S3:

-Created an S3 bucket

-Modified backup.sh pipeline to:

-Download versions.json from S3

-Update backup metadata

-Upload updated versions.json and archive to S3

-CI/CD Integration with GitHub:

-Connected GitHub to AWS

-Integrated AWS services into CI/CD pipeline using environment-specific roles
+S3 & Backups: Implementing automated backups to S3, including downloading, updating, and uploading versions.json with backup artifacts

 ## Cloud Deployment & Automation:
 Automated the full deployment pipeline from GitHub to cloud VM using Docker and GitHub Actions.